NickvisionApps/Parabolic/CONTRIBUTING.md

 ## I Want To Contribute

-> ### Legal Notice
+### Legal Notice
-> When contributing to this project, you must agree that you have authored 100% of the content and/or that you have the necessary rights to the content and that the content you contribute may be provided under the project [license](COPYING).
+When contributing to this project, you must agree that you have authored 100% of the content and/or that you have the necessary rights to the content and that the content you contribute may be provided under the project [license](LICENSE).

 ### Reporting Bugs

 #### Before Submitting a Bug Report

 A good bug report shouldn't leave others needing to chase you up for more information.
-Therefore, we ask that you to investigate carefully, collect information and describe the issue in detail in your report.
-Please complete the following steps in advance to help us fix any potential bug as fast as possible:
+Therefore, we ask that you investigate carefully, collect necessary information and describe the issue in detail in your report.
+Please complete the following steps in advanced to help us fix any potential bug as fast as possible:

-- Make sure that you are using the latest released version.
+- Make sure that you are using the latest released stable version.
 - Determine if your bug is really a bug and not an error on your side.
 If you are looking for support, you might want to check [this section](#i-have-a-question).
 - See if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in both the [Discussions](https://github.com/NickvisionApps/Parabolic/discussions) and [Issues](https://github.com/NickvisionApps/Parabolic/issues) sections.
 - Collect information about the bug:
   - Debug information provided by the application
-    - GNOME: From the main hamburger menu, open About Parabolic --> Troubleshooting --> Debugging Information and copy the information to the clipboard to paste in your issue.
+    - GNOME: From the main hamburger menu, open About Parabolic → Troubleshooting → Debugging Information and copy the information to the clipboard to paste in your issue.
-    - WinUI: From the Help item in the left-side navigation, open About Parabolic --> Debugging and copy the information to the clipboard to paste in your issue.
+    - WinUI: From the main Help menu, open About Parabolic --> Debugging and copy the information to the clipboard to paste in your issue.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.
-  - OS, Platform and Version (Distro, Kernel Version, x64/ARM, etc...)
+  - OS, Platform and Version (Distro, Kernel Version, x64/ARM64, etc...)
   - Your input and the output to the application
     - i.e. Steps you took to produce the crash and/or attach any files you may have opened within the app that caused a crash
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities and bugs (including sensitive information) to the issue tracker nor elsewhere in public.
-Instead sensitive issues must be reported and handled via email to <nlogozzo225@gmail.com>.
+You must never report security related issues, vulnerabilities and bugs (including sensitive information) to the issue tracker nor elsewhere in public.
+Instead, sensitive issues must be reported and handled via email to <nlogozzo225@gmail.com>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: